dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 more temporary Debug.Print statements.
 Use these statements to print the value

 of one or more variables in the Immediate window.
-Here’s an example that dis-
+Here's an example that dis-

 plays the values of three variables: